raspberrypi/documentation/configuration/config-txt/video.md

 Set `overscan_scale` to `1` to force any non-framebuffer layers to conform to the overscan settings.
 The default value is `0`.

-**NOTE:** This feature is generally not recommended because it can reduce image quality as all layers on the display will be scaled by the GPU.
+**NOTE:** this feature is generally not recommended: it can reduce image quality because all layers on the display will be scaled by the GPU.
 Disabling overscan on the display itself is the recommended option to avoid images being scaled twice (by the GPU and the display).

 ### framebuffer_width